readthedocs/readthedocs.org/docs/user/builds.rst

 =============

-Once a project has been imported into Read the Docs and a push is done (or a build is manually triggered), Read the Docs executes specific pre-defined commands to build the project's documentation and update the hosted version with up-to-date content.
+Once a project has been imported into Read the Docs and a push is done (or a build is manually triggered), Read the Docs executes specific pre-defined jobs to build the project's documentation and update the hosted version with up-to-date content.
 This page explains in details what happens behind the scenes.